ZeroCool940711/new-frontera/docs/source/topics/tests.rst

 Testing backend sequences
 =========================

-To test :class:`Backend <frontera.core.components.Backend>` crawling sequences you can use the :class:`BackendSequenceTest <tests.backends.BackendSequenceTest>` class.
+To test :class:`Backend <new_frontera.core.components.Backend>` crawling sequences you can use the :class:`BackendSequenceTest <tests.backends.BackendSequenceTest>` class.

 .. autoclass:: tests.backends.BackendSequenceTest